doctorwidget/volta/doc/friend.rst

 Authentication
 ====================

-Friend authentication is implemented as *middleware*, so that it can potentially affect all routes in your application by just adding one block of code.
-There is exactly one authentication middleware defined in Friend:
-``cemerick.friend/authenticate``, but it can be configured in a wide variety of ways by passing along a configuration map.
+Friend authentication is implemented as *middleware*, so that it can affect all routes in your application all at once.
+There is exactly one authentication middleware defined in Friend: ``cemerick.friend/authenticate``, but it can be configured in a veritable multitude of different ways to suit your needs.

 The two most important concepts when authenticating with Friend are *credentials* and *workflows*.
 Each concept has its own namespace inside the